marckassay/sots/README.md

 link: [yarnpkg.com/en/package/sots](https://yarnpkg.com/en/package/sots)

 ## Definitions
 * instant (state): These states are momentary, as they are emitted only at a specific instant in time.
+The time value needs to be defined in units of a second.
 * spread (state): These states are non-momentary, as they "spread" over time until termination of its time segment.
+The time value needs to be defined in units of a second.
-* duration: Defines the length of a segment (in time).
+* duration: Defines the length of a segment defined in millisecods.
 * period: As defined the same as in RxJS; the unit of time between emissions defined in milliseconds.

 ## Explanation of Basic Usage